variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture--gynecology-problems-am-i-a-good-fit-to-help-you-with-your-problem.md

 But if you’re already under the care of a western doctor so you know the dangerous red flags have been ruled out, and you want a different approach to resolve your gynecology issue, then there’s a good chance that I can help.

-There are also many common menstrual issues that don't need a visit to the doctor first.
+There are also many common menstrual issues that don’t need a visit to the doctor first.
 If you think we’d be a good fit and you’d like to schedule an appointment, you can use the button below.

 [Schedule an Appointment](/make-an-appointment/){: .call-to-action}
 {: .align-to-center}